A Lifetime of Accomplishment

 Over a 50+ year career as an entrepreneur, corporate attorney, venture capitalist, board and committee member and developer and mentor of talented executive leaders, George M. Weiss has successfully participated in numerous national and international industry ventures with innovation and leadership.
 The consistent result: lasting impact.

-George participated in the launch or early development of more than 30 companies, ranging from his early success in founding The National Reflector Corp, which pioneered the placement of reflectors in highway guard rails, to his participation in firms and fields including pioneering radio communication towers, early cable television, direct marketing, banking, sports technology and marketing, music recording, digital security, data storage, media services, real estate development, online education and drug testing.
+George participated in the launch or early development of more than 30 companies, ranging from his early success in founding The National Reflector Corp, which pioneered the placement of reflectors in highway guard rails, to his participation in firms and fields including pioneering radio communication towers, early cable television, direct marketing, banking, sports media technology and marketing, music recording, digital security, data storage, media services and.
 George has served as a member of boards of directors and numerous executive, audit and other committees of more than 20 private, NYSE and AMEX companies and not-for-profit institutions.
 George is particularly proud of mentoring young talented professionals and partners who have gone on to be extraordinary leaders in their respective commercial and philanthropic fields of endeavor.

-In perhaps his foremost commercial success, George co-founded and co-developed the primary radio communications tower predecessor of American Tower Corp., the largest radio communications tower company in the world. .
-At the time of his initial involvement, there was no independent radio communications tower industry.
+In perhaps his foremost commercial success, George co-founded and co-developed the primary radio communications tower predecessor of American Tower Corp., the largest radio communications tower company in the world.
+At the time of his initial involvement, there was no independent radio communications tower or cellular industry.
 He was the initial institutional investor in and board chairman of Bowen Smith Corp., a pioneering radio communications tower company, which had only 32 microwave towers when acquired by George’s group.
-The result, after the predicted coming of age of the cellular telephony industry and after a number of equity and debt financings and the sale of control over 12 years, was the formation of American Tower Corp., which currently owns and/or manages thousands of towers and related facilities internationally and enjoys a NYSE valuation of over $836 billion.
+The result, after the predicted the coming of age of the cellular telephony industry and after a number of equity and debt financings and the sale of control over 12 years, was the formation of American Tower Corp., which currently owns and/or manages thousands of towers and related facilities internationally and enjoys a NYSE valuation of over $80 billion.